Shiffrin misses out in super-G, still chasing 86th victory

 “It’s actually so fun to ski.
 This track is amazing,” Shiffrin said.
 “The surface is breaking a little bit.
 So I feel quite lucky that, for the draw, I was in a pretty good spot with my bib.
 I could push everywhere.”

-The Olympiabakken course hosted women’s races for the first time in 20 years.
+The race took place in sunny conditions on the Olympiabakken course, which hosted women’s races for the first time in 20 years.
 The resort, where the speed events were held at the 1994 Lillehammer Olympics, is an annual stop on the men’s World Cup circuit.

-Shiffrin won silver in super-G at the world championships last month.
+Shiffrin won silver in super-G at the world championships last month, and Huetter took the bronze.
 World champion Marta Bassino left Kvitfjell on Thursday and traveled back to Italy for family reasons.

+Huetter posted only the 18th-fastest time at the first split but found more speed through the shady middle parts of the course and mastered the finishing section.

+“For sure, the luck was on my side, but I think I was also skiing very well,” the Austrian said about her small winning margin.
+“It’s really amazing.
+It’s really nice to come into the finish and have a green light.
+But I had mixed feelings through my run.
+I think it was a good combination of aggressive skiing and also having the feeling in the turns.”

 Huetter’s fourth career victory made her the sixth different winner in as many super-G races this World Cup season, joining Shiffrin, Gut-Behrami, Corinne Suter, Federica Brignone and Ragnhild Mowinckel.